 It is still uncertain how important the complex interplay between plants, aerosols and clouds is for global warming.
 Our own emissions of aerosols (from fossil fuels) also play a major role in this.
 By putting all these processes in climate models, we can better understand them.
 We already know that plants emit more volatile organic compounds at higher temperatures.
 Whether climate change is going to change something in that interaction seems therefore certain.

 Although we have only just begun to translate the secret language of plants, and much is still unclear, I hope that now that you know this, you will experience nature in a slightly different way during your next walk in the forest – and smell that the forest also has something to say.

-This text first appeared in Klassekampen on 12 Apr 2019
+This text originally appeared in Klassekampen on 12 April 2019